xdevplatform/compliant-client/README.md

 ## Getting started

 The first step when starting with the batch Compliance endpoint is establishing access and generating the authentication token needed to make requests.
 You will need to have an approved developer account and have access to the Twitter Developer Portal.
 You will need to have a Twitter App, and have its Bearer Token on-hand to start making requests.
+Bearer Tokens can be generated in the Developer Portal (yay!).
+Authentication tokens are only displayed on the Developer Portal once (when generated), so be ready to save those tokens in a secure place.

-The simple scripts and the example client share common code that imports tokens from the local os environment/session.
+The simple scripts and the example client share common code that imports your Bearer Token from the local os environment/session (this client was developed on the MacOS.
+If you are on Windows you may want to update how Tokens are managed).
 See the "Setting up authentication" section below for more details.

+So far, a package has not been generated for this project.
+To start working with the client code, the repository can be cloned in your environment.
+Currently, there is not any configuration file needed, and the only 'configuration' needed is setting up of a "BEARER_TOKEN" environment variable.

+### Python packages
+The scripts and example app import the following Python Packages:
+* requests
+* json
+* os
+* docopt (A package that converts simple header documentation into a set of command-line parameters, options, and switches.)

+... and that's it!

 Other steps for preparing to use the batch Compliance endpoint include: